 Performance of Hong Kong’s Exports of Clothing

 In recent years, traditional markets, such as the US, the EU and Japan, have rendered clothing exporters from developing countries, including ASEAN and Bangladesh, more preferential market access, which has in turn impaired the competitiveness of Hong Kong and mainland manufacturers.
-Along with rising labour costs and stricter environmental regulations on the Chinese mainland, an increasing number of Hong Kong and mainland clothing manufacturers have relocated their production of lower-end and mass products to Southeast Asian countries like Bangladesh, Vietnam (expected to benefit by 2018 from the Trans-Pacific Partnership (TPP), which is a trade agreement among twelve Pacific Rim countries signed on 4 February 2016), Cambodia and Indonesia.
+Along with rising labour costs and stricter environmental regulations on the Chinese mainland, an increasing number of Hong Kong and mainland clothing manufacturers have relocated their production of lower-end and mass products to Southeast Asian countries like Bangladesh, Vietnam, Cambodia and Indonesia.
 Their manufacturing operations on the mainland are now focused on more sophisticated and higher value-added items or urgent orders.

-Hong Kong’s total exports of clothing slid by 12% year-on-year in the first four months of 2016 after a 10% decrease in 2015.
-In January-April 2016, Hong Kong’s domestic exports of clothing slumped by 41%, while re-exports fell by 11%.
+Hong Kong’s total exports of clothing slid by 10% year-on-year in the first five months of 2017 after a 15% decrease in 2016.
+In January-May 2017, Hong Kong’s domestic exports of clothing slid by 46%, while re-exports fell by 10%.

-Among the major export destinations, Hong Kong's clothing exports to the US decreased by 11% in the first four months of 2016, while those to the EU plunged by 19%.
-Clothing exports to major EU markets including the UK, Germany, the Netherlands, France and Italy fell by 9-28%.
-Taken together, sales to the US and the EU accounted for almost 60% of Hong Kong's total clothing exports.
-Meanwhile, sales to Japan dropped by 6%, whereas the Chinese mainland market showed a 3% decrease in January-April 2016.
+Among the major export destinations, Hong Kong's clothing exports to the US decreased by 9% in the first five months of 2017, while those to the EU were down by 12%.
+Clothing exports to major EU markets including the UK, Germany, France and Italy fell by 13-33%.However, clothing exports to the Netherlands rose by 7%.
+Taken together, sales to the US and the EU accounted for more than 60% of Hong Kong's total clothing exports.
+Meanwhile, sales to Japan dropped by 8%, whereas the Chinese mainland market showed a 6% decrease in January-May 2017.

-Product wise, Hong Kong’s exports of woven wear fell by 12% year-on-year in the first four months of 2016.
-Exports of knitted wear subsided by 13%, whereas clothing accessories and other apparel articles declined by 15% and 10%, respectively.
+Product wise, Hong Kong’s exports of woven wear fell by 9% year-on-year in the first five months of 2017.
+Exports of knitted wear decreased by 10%, whereas clothing accessories and other apparel articles declined by 9% and 10%, respectively.

 A few well-established local manufacturers have entered into the retailing business, either locally or in overseas markets.
 Many of them have retail networks with their own labels in major cities around the world including Beijing, London, New York, San Francisco, Shanghai, Singapore, Sydney, Taipei and Tokyo.
 Some well-known manufacturing retailers include Baleno, Bossini, Crocodile, Episode, Esprit, G-2000, Giordano, I.T, JEANSWEST and Moiselle.